elegidocodes/elegidocodes/README.md

 <div align=left>

 **Programming languages...** All I have to say is that I had to get in contact with many programming languages even tough I usually work with back-end technologies like Java and PHP for development.
-Sometimes because of collage and other times because merely curiosity about how they work.
+Sometimes because of college and other times because merely curiosity about how they work.
 The programming languages which I have more experience with are: **Java**, **PHP**, **JavaScript**, **TypeScript**, and **Python**.

 I also have experience in designing web applications using modern **Html5**, **Css3**, **Sass**, and **AJAX** techniques. **The result:** **modern**, **optimized**, and **responsive web apps**.